clebert/bookmark.wtf/README.md

 - You can easily add bookmarks to a collection using a bookmarklet.
 - You can search for bookmarks within a collection.
 The search is stored in the URL and is therefore also linkable.
+- Your bookmarks are automatically sorted by click count.

 ## Dark mode